Epidurality/NeoFly-Tools/README.md

 ## Instructions:

+### Installation:
+Place all files into a single folder, anywhere you'd like.
+If you want to run the "NeoFly Tools.ahk" script directly, you must have AutoHotkey (https://www.autohotkey.com/download/).
+Alternatively, simply run the "NeoFly Tools.exe".
+###### Note: I do not test the .exe beyond simply making sure it runs, though I don't forsee there being issues with using the .exe as this is a relatively simple set of scripts.

 ### Connecting to the Database:
 1. Go to the Sttings tab
 2. Ensure that the Database Path is the correct path to your NeoFly "common.db" SQLite database.
 Normally located in C:\ProgramData\Neofly